quantum-tinkerer/pymablock/docs/source/algorithms.md

 $\mathcal{U}$ nor $\mathcal{W}$.
 We can therefore compute $\mathcal{W}$ as a Cauchy product of
 $\mathcal{U}'$ with itself.
-*This recursive definition is the first secret ingredient of Pymablock✨*
+*This recurrence relation is the first secret ingredient of Pymablock✨*

 :::{admonition} Choosing the right definition for $\mathcal{W}$
 :class: dropdown info